CyberSource/cybersource-sdk-java/README.md

 l. `cacerts` property is considered only if `enablejdkcert` is set to true.
 If `cacerts` is set to true, certificates will be read from the cacerts folder under the JDK.

+m.
+Please refer to the accompanying documentation for the other optional properties that you may wish to specify.

 4. Build this project using Maven.